The Pediatric Radiology Fellowship at Nationwide Children’s Hospital provides broad experience in all aspects of pediatric radiology.

 Diverse opportunities exist for participation in clinical, laboratory bench, educational and health systems research in pediatric radiology and integrated clinical fields.
 Nationwide Children’s Hospital, The Research Institute at Nationwide Children’s Hospital and the Children’s Radiological Institute are recipients of both internal and external grant funding for clinical and laboratory bench research projects.
 Generous research funding is available for the interested fellow.

 We are currently accepting applications for two 2018-2019 fellowship positions.

-Eligible candidates should have completed a residency in diagnostic radiology and be board-certified or board-eligible.
-The program presently accepts four fellows per year.
-Upon successful completion of the program, the fellow has met the training requirements for Pediatric Radiology certification by the American Board of Radiology.
+Eligible candidates should have completed a four-year residency in Diagnostic Radiology and be board-certified or board-eligible.
+The program presently accepts three fellows per year.
+Selected candidates will be offered an onsite interview.

 Applications are accepted beginning June 1.
 Interviews will begin in July for the following year's fellowship.

 Candidate must provide the following items by email to Melissa.DiFrango@NationwideChildrens.orgor mail them to the address below.

 1. Completed application

 3. Curriculum vitae